Meeting people’s needs and expectations to become the preferred operator for all.

 Financial Services

-Long excluded from the banking system, today more than 50 million Africans have opened Orange Money accounts.
+Long excluded from the banking system, today more than 90 million Africans, long excluded from banking, have opened an Orange Money account.
 Our flagship mobile-based money transfer and financial services provides reliable, secure and instantaneous transactions.
 Thanks to Orange Money, money can be sent to family through mobile phones, to pay for day-to-day needs, as well as receive salary on its mobile phone.
-We are now expanding our offer with complementary services (loans and insurance) and we’ve already launched a bank in Ivory Coast in July 2019.
+Orange Bank Africa launched in 2020 in Côte d'Ivoire now has more than one million customers.

 Education